Clinics & Services

 A nurse-led travel clinic is available 5 days a week and is on an appointment basis only.
 Patients are advised to inform reception that they require an appointment for travel advice because these appointments are of 20 minute duration.
 Advice on vaccinations, anti-malaria medication and other travel-health related issues can be discussed with the practice nurse.

-The practice is also a registered Yellow Fever Centre and provides the necessary vaccination and documentation required for areas requiring yellow fever vaccination.
 Please remember even though you might have been fortunate to book a last-minute deal, we DO NOT have last-minute appointments.
 You are advised to attend the surgery at least 8 weeks before departure and for gap-year students or around-the-world travellers then forward planning is essential (some vaccinations need to be given 6 months in advance).
 Vaccinations will not be given within 72 hours of flying due to the possible risk of adverse reactions.
 It is therefore essential that you plan ahead and seek advice for your trip.
 More information is available on the above tab.

 Temporary residents that need advice about travel are recommended to attend their own GP surgery for this.